 Say “Hey Google” to get the job done!
 The voice-responsive Google Home assistant works for your security, convenience, and entertainment.
 Just say the command and Google Assistant can activate home security, adjust lights, tell a joke… and perhaps change the TV volume, start your coffeemaker and accomplish lots more with home automation – depending on which security system you choose.
-Here we share five best security systems that work with Google Home.
+Here we share six best security systems that work with Google Home.

 Each security company below is best in a different way.
 For example:

 - Scout leads with quick and cheap do-it-yourself (DIY) security installation.
 Monitor alerts yourself or pay for pro support.

 Read on for details about how these leading security companies work with Google Home.